“It’s impossible to determine the ROI of social media”, said the business owner during a conversation with me.

 Tracking sentiment is an exercise in understanding the emotional responses of your fans and critics.
 Sentiment guides your brand’s response.
 It’s a huge factor in leveraging social media for customer service.

-Effectively measuring sentiment is valuable for brands who are receiving a large amount of comments and who are also likely to be mentioned without a tag (requiring a listening software).
+Effectively measuring sentiment is valuable for brands who are receiving a large number of comments and who are also likely to be mentioned without a tag (requiring a listening software).

 There are a variety of tools available for monitoring sentiment across all social media platforms.
 Consider the following SAAS products, if this effort aligns with your company needs:

-Sentiment score (positive, neutral, negative) can also greatly assist in the strategy and execution behind future products, services and the marketing messages you create for them.Sentiment is the perception of your brand, as stated by those who are directly talking about you via social media.Click To Tweet
+Sentiment score (positive, neutral, negative) can also greatly assist in the strategy and execution of future products or services and the marketing messages you create for them.Sentiment is the perception of your brand, as stated by those who are directly talking about you via social media.Click To Tweet

 An example social media goal for sentiment: